 We have seen converted shipping containers being used for everything from smoking shelters to bars and cafes to temporary hospital wards.
-So, for those who are looking for a space to house an art exhibition, shipping containers could be the perfect solution.
+So, for those who are looking for a space to house an art exhibition, storage units could be the perfect solution.

 Shipping containers are, in essence, a large metal box.
 They are durable and built to withstand nasty weather.
 This protective element means that they are an excellent option for storing art.
 They can also easily be securely locked, protecting their contents.

-If you are thinking about using a shipping container to house an art exhibition, however, there is some preparation work that you will need to do.
+If you are thinking about using a unit to house an art exhibition, however, there is some preparation work that you will need to do.
 On its own, in its original form, it wouldn’t be suitable.

-Modifying a Shipping Container for an Art Exhibition
+Modifying a Storage Unit for an Art Exhibition

-There are several adaptations that can be made to a new or used shipping container to make it suitable for an art exhibition, but you should first choose the correct one(s) for your project.
+There are several adaptations that can be made to a new or used unit to make it suitable for an art exhibition, but you should first choose the correct one(s) for your project.

-You can choose between getting a new shipping container or one that has only made one journey, or a used container, i.e., one that is no longer suitable for carrying freight.
-Of course, saving a used container from going to the landfill is much better for the environment, but you should also check that it is in good condition.
+You can choose between buying new, or purchasing one that has only made one journey, or a used unit i.e., one that is no longer suitable for carrying freight.
+Of course, saving one from going to the landfill is much better for the environment, but you should also check that it is in good condition.

 You then need to decide on the size of the shipping container that you want.
 Sizes include:

 You also have the option of joining them together, either side-by-side or on top of each other, to create a larger space.

 Everybody will have different ideas regarding how they would like their art exhibition space to be, but there are also some elements that are a necessity.
 Some of these will be down to you; decoration and furniture, for example, but others can be built into your design and fitted before it is even delivered to the site.